Clario

 Technology is about measured tradeoffs to meet the set of features you endeavor to deliver.

-Google provides excellent documentation detailing limitations for publishers and interoperability limitations for subscribers.
+Google provides excellent detailing limitations for publishers and interoperability limitations for subscribers.

 Getting Started